MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

-Now that I have selected metadta I want to provide for pool of my samples being to upload, I click on **Create Sample Template** button to download the excel tamplate with desired metadata to fill.
+Now that I have selected metadta I want to provide for pool of my samples being to upload, I click on **Create Sample Template** button to download the
+Excel tamplate with desired metadata to fill.

 II.
 Fill in the Template
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Now you have an excel template with columns being the metadata you chose in previous step.
+Now you have an Excel template with columns being the metadata you chose in previous step.
 For each row being each of your samples you need to provide the corresponding values.

 .. note::
-    Please be careful to open the excel file with **English Excel** and **NOT** the **German excel**.
+    Please be careful to open the Excel file with **English Excel** and **NOT** the **German Excel**.

-You can find the difinition of each metadata below:
+You can find the definition of each metadata entry below:

 **Required Sample Metadata**

 .. note::
-    All sample metadata refers to **time of sampling**.
+    All sample metadata corresponds to the value at the **time of sampling**.
 For example, if the organism (human) used to smoke regularly when the sampling took place, then the value of "smoking" column for the samples taken place then should be **YES**.

 * **External_ID**: The external ID to your sample *if* it is registered in other platforms such as *SRA* [1]_.
 If  it's not registered to any platform then leave it blak.
 * **MSD_ID**: If you want to modify metadata of your samples already registered, you can put their *MSD ID* here and fill the column values.
-Doing so will tell MSD to update the metdata of your sample with provided *MSD ID* with new ones you are providing in this excel template.
+Doing so will tell MSD to update the metdata of your sample with provided *MSD ID* with new ones you are providing in this Excel template.
 * **Name**: The name you want to give your sample.
 It should be **unique** throughout all samples registered in the project to which origin organism belongs.
 * **Description**: A description of for each sample.
 It will make it easier to search through your samples using :ref:`Advanced Search` feature.
 * **ORID**: ORID stands for "**Ori**gin **ID**".
 This ID tells MSD from which part your sample is originated.
 In order to get this ID you need to